 I am leaving you with a gift—peace of mind and heart.
 John 14:27

-IT’S NIGHTTIME, only a few hours after Jesus was crucified and buried.
-The disciples are sitting around together, still in shock from the brutal execution of their beloved Master.
+It’s nighttime, only a few hours after Jesus was crucified and buried.
+The disciples are sitting around together, still in shock from the death of their beloved Master.
 The following conversation isn’t in the Bible, but something like it might have happened.

 “I can’t believe we were just eating dinner with the Master,” Bartholomew says, shaking his head.
 “It seems like only yesterday.”

-“That’s because it was yesterday, Bart,” Peter snorts impatiently.
+“That’s because it was yesterday, Bart,” Peter snorts.